maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 some great turn of circumstance propels him into a more favourable environment.
 I knew I had to create my own opportunities.

+> I often read Khalil Gibran, and always find his words full of wisdom.
+“Bread baked without love is a bitter bread that feeds but half a man’s hunger,”—those who cannot work with their hearts achieve but a hollow, half-hearted success that breeds bitterness all around.
+If you are a writer who would secretly prefer to be a lawyer or a doctor, your written words will feed but half the hunger of your readers; if you are a teacher who would rather be a businessman, your instructions will meet but half the need for knowledge of your students; if you are a scientist who hates science, your performance will satisfy but half the needs of your mission.
+The personal unhappiness and failure to achieve results that comes from being a round peg in a square hole is not, by any means, new.

 > Desire, when it stems from the heart and spirit, when it is pure and intense, possesses awesome electromagnetic